-After beginning their journey at Leeds Kirkgate Market, the event will be moving to Leeds Town Hall, which will hold 5,000 Yorkshire Pudding enthusiasts, along with a whole fleet of food vendors who’ll be mixing it up with some tasty creations, much like they did this year.
+After beginning their journey at Leeds Kirkgate Market, the event will be moving to The Camp Hill Estate in Bedale which promises to be better than before, with a whole fleet of food vendors who’ll be mixing it up with some tasty creations, much like they did this year.

-Continuing: “To join the food stalls, we will also have variety of Yorkshire traders selling Yorkshire products.
-A welcoming bar where you can grab a drink with your chosen dish (or dishes!) and sit back and enjoy the live entertainment that will be on throughout the day.
+Continuing: “To join the food stalls, we will also have a variety of Yorkshire traders selling Yorkshire products.
+A welcoming bar where you can grab a drink with your chosen dish (or dishes!) and sit back and enjoy the live entertainment that will be on throughout the day.”